lichenbiostat/lichen-lab.github.io/index.md

 	</div>

-I am a tenure-track Assistant Professor of Medicine and a member in Center for Computational Biology and Bioinformatics at Indiana University School of Medicine (IUSM).
+I am a tenure-track Assistant Professor of Biostatistics and a member in Center for Computational Biology and Bioinformatics at Indiana University School of Medicine (IUSM).
 I received a MS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) and another MS in [Computer Science](https://www.cs.jhu.edu/) from the Johns Hopkins University, and PhD in [Computer Science and Informatics](http://www.cs.emory.edu/site/home/) from Emory University.
 I also interned in CareerBuilder Data Science and Amazon Machine Learning.

 ### Openings
 We are actively looking for students.
 Interested candidates should directly email Dr. Chen with CVs.